UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_tuning.md

 ![G16 speedup](figures/g16-speedup.png "G16 speedup")

 There is a significant speedup with core count from one core and up to a core count of about 32.
-Using more than 40 cores seems counterproductive.
+Using more than 40 cores seems counterproductive for shared-memory parallelization.
+With Linda parallelization, we can go further.
 Even for problems with fairly long run times in the order of hours.
 It's not expected that this will change with run times in the order of days as this is an iterative process.